Bethoron: Hellenistic period

-Bacchides repaired Beth-horon, "with high walls, with gates and with bars and in them he set a garrison, that they might work malice upon ("vex") Israel" (1 Macc.
-9:50,51).
-Later, the Jews fortified it against Holofernes (Judith 4:4,5).
+Bacchides repaired Beth-horon "with high walls, with gates and with bars and in them he set a garrison, that they might work malice upon ("vex") Israel" (1 Macc.
+9:50–51).
+Later, the Jews fortified it against Holofernes (Judith 4:4–5).

+Roman period

+There are traces of an ancient Roman paving still visible.

-In the Battle of Beth Horon (66) in the year 66 CE, the first decisive Jewish victory in the First Jewish–Roman War the Roman general Cestius Gallus was driven in headlong flight before the Jews.
+In the battle of Beth Horon in the year 66 CE, the first decisive Jewish victory in the First Jewish–Roman War the Roman general Cestius Gallus was driven in headlong flight before the Jews.

-Late antiquity

-Eusebius mentions the two Bethorons in their Biblical contexts, noting Joshua's victory and the fortification by King Solomon.
+Late Roman & Byzantine periods

+Eusebius' Onomasticon mentions the 'twin villages' and St. Jerome describes them as 'little hamlets.'

 Jerome (late 4th to early 5th centuries) noted that Bethoron was just a little village at his time.
 In his eulogy for Saint Paula, he describes Lower and Upper Bethoron as cities founded by Solomon and destroyed by war.

-Later history
+Arab villages

-The two Palestinian Arab Muslim villages of Beit Ur al-Fauqa and Beit Ur al-Tahta preserve the Hebrew–Canaanite name, and have been identified as the sites of Upper and Lower Bethoron.
+The two Palestinian Arab Muslim villages of Beit Ur el-Fauqa and Beit Ur et-Tahta preserve the Hebrew–Canaanite name, and have been identified as the sites of Upper and Lower Bethoron.

+Modern period

 In 1915, the Palestine Exploration Fund wrote that changes in the main road to Jerusalem had left the Bethoron route "forsaken" and "almost forgotten".

-The Israeli settlement of Beit Horon was founded in 1977 on a site adjacent to the two towns.
+The Israeli settlement of Beit Horon was founded in 1977 on a site adjacent to the two Arab towns.

 Highway 443 follows part of the ancient road.